 Nuget is required for dotnet framework.
 Follow the instructions at Install nuget including adding nuget to the path.
 Otherwise stryker will not be able to find and use nuget.

 Make sure NuGet targets and build tasks are installed.
 You can install them with visual studio by going to Tools > Get Tools and Features > Individual components > Code tools

-Coming from Stryker.NET V0.x?
+Coming from an older version of Stryker.NET?
 Take a look at our migration guide.

 Stryker can be installed globally for your whole system or locally for a specific project.